cliangyu/CSVAL/README.md

 Please see [mmselfsup INSTALLATION](https://mmselfsup.readthedocs.io/en/latest/install.html).

 ## Dataset Preparation

+All datasets can be auto downloaded in this repo.

-Datasets can be downloaded at [MedMNIST v2](https://medmnist.com/).
+MedMNIST can also be downloaded at [MedMNIST v2](https://medmnist.com/).

-CIFAR-10 TBC.
+CIFAR-10-LT is generated in this repo with a fixed seed.

 ## Pretrain
 Pretrain on all MedMNIST datasets